FrowntownPitt/FTC_Live_Extensions/Elimination Sheet/Readme.md

 Under each alliance there are checkboxes to mark which teams participated in which round.

-There is a box between the alliances to mark the results of each match.
+There is a box between the alliances to mark notes for each match, such as what time the match ended or who won each match.

 #### For the Future
 Currently if an event has only 2-team elimination alliances then the Second pick number slot will be blank.
 I'd like to